ligato/docs/docs/tutorials/05_kv-scheduler.md

 In addition, there are two new fields:

-* A list of dependencies - a key prefix and a unique label value are required for any given given configuration item.
+* Dependencies list - a key prefix and a unique label value are required for any given given configuration item.
 The item will not be created while the dependent key does not exist.
 The label is informative and should be unique.
 ```go
 func (d *RouteDescriptor) Dependencies(key string, value *model.Route) []api.Dependency {